DavideTarditi/beycloud-file-upload/test/digitalocean/README.md

 Tests the successful upload of an image file:
 - Reads a local file named `skyline.jpg` from the `sample` directory
 - Uploads the file with the key `skyline`
-- Verifies that the returned URL starts with the expected AWS URL pattern
+- Verifies that the returned URL starts with the expected DigitalOcean URL pattern
 - Confirms basic upload functionality is working as expected

 ## Download Tests